The-Wineskin-Project/WineskinServer/README.md

 - WS10WineCX64Bit18.5.0
 - WS10WineCX18.5.0

-*Other Wine versions are repacked from [Winehq](https://dl.winehq.org/wine-builds/macosx/pool/) into Engines*
+*All other Wine versions are repacked from [Winehq](https://dl.winehq.org/wine-builds/macosx/pool/) into Engines*

 ## Issues with custom engines!
 Custom Engines are now cross-compiled however they still currently have the following [issues](https://wiki.winehq.org/Clang) that means some features will not work like official versions from WineHQ.